-If the foreclosing party produces documents that contradict yours, then you will need to convince the judge at the preliminary injunction stage that you deserve to have the foreclosure put on hold until you can produce your full case at trial.
-Because most preliminary injunction hearings don’t involve live witnesses, your paperwork may have to carry the day.
+If the foreclosing party produces documents that contradict yours, then you'll need to convince the judge at the preliminary injunction stage that you deserve to have the foreclosure put on hold until you can produce your full case at trial.
+Because most preliminary injunction hearings don't involve live witnesses, your paperwork might have to carry the day.